KTD-prototype/kondo_b3mservo_rosdriver/README.md

   * change and fix the device name recognized by your PC by using symbolic link
 <br>
 Former option is more easier, but Later may effective since sometimes your device name automatically recognized by your PC will changed through rebooting or reconnecting.
-After fixing those error, try again to boot the node.
+After fixing those error, try again to run the node.
 <br>

 e.g.